Zeta potential analysis: ensure the stability of your colloidal dispersions

 Industrial applications of zeta potential analysis

-Zeta potential analysis is a key technique for many industrial sectors, where the stability of formulations directly influences the quality and efficacy of products.
+Zeta potential analysis is a key technique for many industrial sectors, where the stability of formulations directly influences the quality and effectiveness of products.

 Léa Géréec